-- 1.1 The Trust is committed to providing an inclusive learning environment, promoting high aspirations and expectations for all students.
-We recognise that every student is an individual who has a variety of educational and personal needs, which may change as the student develops. - 1.2 We aim to support every student, allowing them the opportunity to achieve their potential by identifying need, providing appropriate support, and removing barriers to learning. - 1.3 We aim to encourage all students to become confident, resilient individuals who can make a successful transition into adulthood and progress to positive and meaningful destinations, including employment, further or higher education or training.
+- 1.1 The Trust is committed to providing an inclusive learning environment, promoting high aspirations and expectations for all pupils/students.
+We recognise that every pupil/student is an individual who has a variety of educational and personal needs, which may change as the pupil/student develops. - 1.2 We aim to support every pupil/student, allowing them the opportunity to achieve their potential by identifying need, providing appropriate support, and removing barriers to learning. - 1.3 We aim to encourage all pupils/students to become confident, resilient individuals who can make a successful transition onto their next steps, into adulthood and progress to positive and meaningful destinations, including their next phase of education, employment, further or higher education or training.